Your baby should always sleep in a safe sleeping environment, which is most often safest in a safe cot with safe bedding.

 - Place baby to the side of one parent – never in the middle of two adults, or next to other children or pets

 - Move the bed away from the wall – so baby can’t get trapped between the bed and the wall

-- Dress baby in a safe sleep bag with no hood but with a fitted neck and armholes – don’t wrap or swaddle baby
+- Use a safe sleeping bag with no hood but with a fitted neck and armholes – don’t wrap or swaddle baby

 - Tie up long hair, remove all jewellery and remove teething necklaces – so they can’t strangle baby.